rollerozxa/voxelmanip.se/_posts/2024-08-30-custom-actions-in-the-dolphin-context-menu.md

 ---
 title: Custom actions in the Dolphin context menu
 tags: Linux
+cover_alt: Screenshot of the Dolphin file manager showing the context menu from right clicking on an image file.
 ---

 Whenever you right click in Dolphin a context menu appears with a list of various actions you can take depending on the context, if you have selected a particular filetype or a folder.
 Having not quite yet ascended to the plane of doing all my file management from the terminal, I thought it would be useful to make custom actions for things that I currently do by opening a terminal from Dolphin.